John-teology/John-teology/README.md

-- 👋 Hi, I’m @John-teology currently studying @Technological Univerty of The Philippines
+- 👋 Hi, I’m Jan currently studying at Technological Univerty of The Philippines
 - 👀 I’m interested in Data Analytics, Webdev, Blockchain, and Dota2
-- 🌱 I’m currently Trying learn something New Everday!
+- 🌱 I’m currently Trying to learn something New Everday!
 - 📫 You can reach me in Linkedin www.linkedin.com/in/wilhelm-teologo
 - ⛺ Visit my Datacamp Profile https://datacamp.com/profile/wilhelmteologo